Le Cirque World's Top Performers

-Le Cirque World's Top Performers is a contemporary circus company based in Italy.

-Le Cirque was founded in Italy in 2015 on the initiative of the entrepreneur Gianpiero Garelli, and it presents circus entertainment shows which include balancing, acrobatics, tightrope walking, contortionism, juggling, comedy, dance, and music.
+Le Cirque World's Top Performers is a contemporary circus company based in Italy, founded in 2015 on the initiative of the entrepreneur Gianpiero Garelli, and it presents circus entertainment shows which include balancing, acrobatics, tightrope walking, contortionism, juggling, comedy, dance, and music.
 The company is made up of over 70 artists from all over the world.
 Animals are never used in their shows.
 The artists have a background of performing with other famous "new circus" troupes and shows including Nouveau Cirque, Slava's Snowshow, and Cirque du Soleil.

 ALIS

 In 2016, Le Cirque made its debut in the Italian city of Lucca, premiering their first show, titled ALIS.
 The performance was inspired by Alice in Wonderland and the fantastic literature of the 1800s.

 The first tour took place in a traditional circus tent, with 33 shows in 9 cities: Ancona, Ascoli Piceno, Chieti, Piacenza, Riccione, Viterbo, Lucca, Bergamo, Alba.
 The next six tours were staged in the arenas and theatres of other Italian cities, including Brescia, Turin, Genoa, Forlì, Bologna, Padua, Florence, Bolzano, Trieste, and Milan.